dutu/poloLender/faq.md

 As explained at **Q4** above, the algorithm for determining the rate with the best return takes into calculation the **average loan holding time**.
 Based on the value of the average holding time, the bot will wait shorter or longer before offering loans at lower rates.

-During the periods when the average loan holding time is higher (e.g. +8hours) and it is more profitable to wait longer for lending at a higher rate.
+During the periods when the average loan holding time is higher (e.g. +8 hours) and it is more profitable to wait longer for lending at a higher rate.

-On the contrary, when the average loan holding time is shorter (e.g. 1hour) and it would be more profitable to wait less at a high rate and place offers at a lower rate quicker.
+On the contrary, when the average loan holding time is shorter (e.g. 1 hour) and it would be more profitable to wait less at a high rate and place offers at a lower rate quicker.

-The optimal waiting time and the best return rate are mathematically calculated and at times it may look counterintuitive:
+The optimal waiting time and the best return rate are mathematically calculated and at times it may look counter-intuitive:

 Users have reported situations when they perceive the bot is lowering the rate to quick; at the same time situations when they perceive the bot is not lowering the rate quick enough.